jt1582/jt1582/README.md

 Throughout my academic career at University of llinois at Chicago, I’ve dived deep into various coding languages and projects, becoming proficient in C/C++, Java, and building motion graphic designs in Adobe After Effects.

-Looking ahead, I’m eager to expand my expertise further by exploring game development and am always excited about learning skills and applying them in creative ways.
+Looking ahead, I’m eager to expand my expertise further by exploring game development and dedicating myself to learning new skills and applying them in creative ways.

 Coursework: Data Structures, Program Design II, Programming Practicum